Following are some frequently asked questions associated with CrimeSolutions. You also may search a full list of

 No. It is important to note CrimeSolutions web site does not constitute an endorsement of particular programs or practices.
 Furthermore, it is not intended to replace or supersede informed judgment and/or innovation.
 CrimeSolutions recognizes that rigorous evaluation evidence is one of several factors to consider in justice programming, policy, and funding decisions.
 OJP also recognizes the importance of encouraging and supporting innovative approaches that may not yet have extensive evidence of effectiveness.

 CrimeSolutions classifies programs and practices in three levels: “Effective,” “Promising” and “No Effects” based on the strength of the evaluation research that indicates a program or practice achieves its goals (i.e., its justice-related outcomes).

 |Evidence Rating||One-Study Icon||Multiple-Study Icon||Description|

-Programs or Practices have strong evidence indicating they achieve their intended outcomes.
+Programs or Practices have strong evidence indicating they achieve justice-related outcomes.

 Programs or Practices have some evidence indicating they achieve justice-related outcomes.